Children's groups

 Discovering World Heritage

-Conceived as a real voyage around the world, the Patrimonium board game is played around questions of general culture and activities of expression.
-The aim is to discover UNESCO, the monuments, natural sites and traditions inscribed on the World Heritage List, and in particular the Besançon Citadel.
+Designed as a real journey around the world, the Patrimonium board game is played around general knowledge questions and expression activities.
+The aim is to discover UNESCO, the monuments, natural sites, and traditions listed on the World Heritage List, and more specifically the Citadel of Besançon.

-An educational pack can be downloaded from the website
+An educational file can be downloaded from the website.

 Price: €2.70